Arrears and dealing with debt

 - if you are an introductory council tenant, the judge has no choice but to evict you if the case goes to court.
-You must sort out any problems with your housing benefit claim before the hearing or you will lose your home.
+You must sort out any problems with your housing benefit or universal credit (UC) claim before the hearing or you will lose your home.

 - if you are a secure tenant, the judge may decide that it is not reasonable to evict you if housing benefit delays caused your arrears.
 But it’s still important to get advice, especially if the council is also using any other grounds.

 - if you are an assured tenant (which includes most housing association tenants), the judge usually has to evict you if you owe eight weeks’ rent or more at the date of any court hearing.
-If you can get a housing benefit payment to reduce your arrears to less than eight weeks’ rent, you will have a better chance of keeping your home.
+If you can get a housing benefit or UC housing costs payment to reduce your arrears to less than eight weeks’ rent, you will have a better chance of keeping your home.

 - if you have an assured shorthold tenancy (which includes most private tenants and some housing association ‘starter’ tenants), your landlord can try to evict you because of the arrears or simply because your tenancy has come to an end.
 It is usually very easy for a landlord to evict an assured shorthold tenant so it is important to try and keep your rent payments up.

-If you are a private tenants and not sure what sort of tenancy you have, click here to check.
+If you are a private tenant and not sure what sort of tenancy you have, click here to check.